top of page

 The project's senior leadership team includes Tumble Media’s Sara Robberson Lentz, Marshall Escamilla, and Lindsay Patterson.
 The team also includes Dr. Remy Dou, Associate Professor for the STEM Transformation Institute at Florida International University, and Nuria Net, CEO of Shake It Easy Media, who serves as executive producer of Tumble en Español.

-“Family plays a major role in children’s learning about who they want to be when they grow up,” said Dr. Dou. “‘¡OYE Tumble!’ will expand our understanding of what are the culturally-situated values, contexts, topics, and goals that Latine families want to hear featured in STEM-related podcasts, and how these add to deeper engagement and family conversations.”
+“Family plays a major role in children’s learning about who they want to be when they grow up,” said Dr. Dou. “‘¡OYE Tumble!’ will expand our understanding of what are the values, contexts, topics, and goals that families want to hear featured in STEM-related podcasts, and how these add to deeper engagement and family conversations.”

 Sara Robberson Lentz, Tumble co-creator, is the principal investigator on the grant leading the project with AUI.
 She notes the accessibility of podcasts for Latine families to talk about STEM topics together.
 “Though afterschool programs, science camps, and museums are a great way to engage children with STEM and begin to cultivate their identities as scientists, these activities can be costly and difficult to access for many families, including those in which English is not their first language,” she said.

 “This grant gives us the opportunity to build on our vision to create high-quality bilingual science podcasts for kids,” said Lindsay Patterson.
-“We will be leveraging the power of podcasts to create the next generation of Latine STEM professionals and informed citizens who understand how science works.”
+“We will be leveraging the power of podcasts to create the next generation of STEM professionals and citizens who understand how science works.”

 Click here to read AUI’s press release and learn more about this project.